 I am recording the PO from a quote from my vendor, which was $72 CAD per unit.
 It looks great, right?
 Well, not so fast!
 A user cannot even tell from this screen if it's right or wrong, as there is no visual cue here whatsoever that the entry is wrong (or right).
 I can see in the Currency ID field "Z-C$" (boy, I hate the default Fabrikam currencies!), and naturally, assume what I am entering amounts is in that currency.
 That's incorrect though, that is merely the currency ID of that transaction, not necessarily the displayed currency on the window.

 Here's what this PO looks like when I change my view under View > Currency to Originating.
 Now I can see a minor difference: the Canadian dollar currency is set up to have a "symbol" of C$, not just a $.
 Visually, that is beneficial to be able to easily identify that this now is the CAD value.
 And in my case, it's wrong, because it's after the exchange rate was calculated from the $72 I entered in USD currency above.

 Why this matters

 The reason this setting is important is it would reduce data entry errors.
 If the user doesn't know this setting exists, they could be entering transactions incorrectly and not aware there is a better way.
 This setting is per user and per window.
 (It might also be per company but I haven't confirmed that yet).

-The more users understand why this is useful, the better off they are in determining the correct setting for their day to day activities.
-For analysis and inquiry windows, the “correct” or best setting really depends on what type of analysis is being done.
-For transaction entry windows, I prefer to set to Originating so it will always display the proper amounts based on the transaction’s currency ID.
+The more users understand why this is useful, the better off they are in determining the correct setting for their day-to-day activities.
+For analysis and inquiry windows, the "correct" or best setting depends on what type of analysis is being done.
+For transaction entry windows, I prefer to set it to Originating so it will always display the proper amounts based on the transaction's currency ID.